+ 86-13923347227

 2. Language and Cultural Barriers:

-• Solution: Hire a translator or agent familiar with Chinese business practices to facilitate communication.
+• Solution: First, hire a translator or agent familiar with Chinese business practices, as doing so will greatly facilitate communication and strengthen business relationships.

 3. Intellectual Property Risks: